WillyHB/wifi-sniffer/README.md

 My frame handler is simple.
 It receives `struct nl_msg` and `void *arg`, which holds the ctx, from the libnl library.
 It gets the netlink header, then generic netlink header and then parses the attributes using `nla_parse` into an array of `struct nlattr`.
 We then store the data for each attribute in structs: `struct hdr_info` for `SNIFFER_ATTR_HEADER`, `struct rt_info` for `SNIFFER_ATTR_RADIOTAP` and a `uint8_t *body` for `SNIFFER_ATTR_BODY`.
 For the body we also get the len using the `nla_len` function.
 It then passes all of this data to my handle_frame_info function.

 #### handle_frame_info
 This is the main parsing function.
 It takes incoming packets and extracts APs and stores them in our `struct ap` array of APs, and general packets in our `struct packet_info` packet_buf array.
-It increments the packet count, increments rx,tx and retries for each AP currently in the AP array and performes packet frame-type-specific parsing:
+It increments the packet count, increments RX, TX and retries for each AP currently in the AP array and performs packet frame-type-specific parsing:
 If it's a `BEACON` or `PROBE_RESPONSE` for example we iterate the frame body for IEs which hold various data - the only data we're interested in is the APs SSID (WiFi name).
 If it's just a `BEACON` we increase the APs beacon count and take note of the frequency the beacon was sent at, so we know what channel the AP is on.
 If it's an `ACTION` or `ACTION_NO_ACK` frame, we set the data in the `struct action` in the packet_info struct with the category and code of the action frame.
-A lot of action frames will come up as `UNKNOWN` in the sniffer - I didn't implement most action frames, mainly since I was unsure of which to add, and a lot of them are vendor specific and I couldn't find solid resources on it. with the category and code of the action frame.
 A lot of action frames will come up as `UNKNOWN` in the sniffer - I didn't implement most action frames, mainly since I was unsure of which to add, and a lot of them are vendor specific and I couldn't find solid resources on it.

 Finally, if it's not a beacon packet (Since they'd crowd the packet window) we add the packet to the packet_buffer which gets displayed to the user.